Azure/azure-container-networking/hack/scripts/ovs_scripts/README.md

 ssh connection will not be lost when running script
 It will get all existing ovs bridges and delete them and then delete CNI state file and all interfaces starting with `az` that are used for supporting apipa connectivity.
-After that, it will check if Linux VM internet connectivity is still working.
+After that, it will bring back VM to original state with eth0 as primary interface and check if Linux VM internet connectivity is still working.

 `remove_ovs_leaked_rules.py` script is for removeing all leaked ovs rules It will check ovs flow dumps and filter which ports are being used.
 Then delete these ovs rules that